 - Foreclosure properties to be purchased in an “As is Where Is” condition.
 The courts are not aware of or care about the condition of the property.
 If the property has occupants in the property while it is for sale, this offers significant risks to the buyers.

-- Offers to be left open for a significant amount of time to allow courts time to make a ruling.
+- Offers to be left open for a significant amount of time to allow the court time to make a ruling.
 This can take weeks.

 - The court will not accept any conditions in an offer on a property in foreclosure.

-- The offer is not up for negotiation, it is the law office who represents the plaintiff to decide if it is good enough to set a court date.
+- The offer is not up for negotiation, it is the law office that represents the plaintiff to decide if it is good enough to set a court date.

 - Like bank-owned properties, foreclosures do not come with a land surveyor RPR.

 - The court will determine the possession day, usually within 15 to 60 days from the ruling.

 - Chattels like appliances to not form part of the purchase contract.